Credit Bubbles in Arbitrage Markets: The Geometric Arbitrage Approach to Credit Risk: Geometric Arbitrage Theory Background

 and the Stratonovich stochastic integral

-are well defined for this choice of integrator ($S$) and integrand ($x$), as long as the strategy is \textbf{admissible}.
-We mean by this that $x$ is a predictable semimartingale for which the It\^{o} integral $\int_0^tx\cdot dS$ is a.s. $t$-uniformly bounded from below.
-Thereby, the bracket $\left<\cdot, \cdot\right>$ denotes the quadratic covariation of two processes.
-In a general context strategies do not need to be semimartingales, but if we want the quadratic covariation in (\ref{strat})and hence the Stratonovich integral to be well defined, we must require this additional assumption.
+are well defined for this choice of integrator ($S$) and integrand ($x$), as long as the strategy is \textbf{admissible}, meaning that it is $v$-admissible for some $v\ge0$, that is, $x=(x_t)_{t\in[0,+\infty[}$ is a predictable semimartingale for which the It\^{o} integral satisfies $\int_0^tx\cdot dS\ge-v$ for all $t\ge0$.
+The bracket $\left<\cdot, \cdot\right>$ in (\ref{strat}) denotes the quadratic covariation of two processes.
+In a general context strategies do not need to be semimartingales, but if we want the quadratic covariation and hence Stratonovich's integral to be well defined, we must require this additional assumption.
 For details about stochastic integration we refer to Appendix A in \cite{Em89}, which summarizes Chapter VII of the authoritative \cite{DeMe80}.
 The portfolio value is the process $\{V_t\}_{t\in[0,+\infty[}$ defined by

 An admissible strategy $x$ is said to be \textbf{self-financing} if and only if the portfolio value at time $t$ is given by

 This means that the portfolio gain is the It\^{o} integral of the strategy with the price process as integrator: the change of portfolio value is purely due to changes of the assets' values.
 The self-financing condition can be rewritten in differential form as